kubernetes/kops/docs/etcd3-migration.md

 When upgrading to kubernetes 1.12 with kops 1.12, by default:

-* Calico will be updated to a configuration that uses CRDs
+* Calico and Cilium will be updated to a configuration that uses CRDs
 * We will automatically start using etcd-manager
 * Using etcd-manager will default to etcd3
-* Using etcd3 will default to using TLS for all etcd communications
+* Using etcd3 will use TLS for all etcd communications

-### Non-calico users
+### Non-calico/cilium users

 The upgrade is therefore disruptive to the masters.
 The recommended procedure is to quickly roll your masters, and then do a normal roll of your nodes: